1220812/LAPR2/docs/sprintC/us009/01.requirements-engineering/Readme.md

 * Show message: "Want to try more?"

 ### 1.6.
 System Sequence Diagram (SSD)

 ![System Sequence Diagram](svg/us009-system-sequence-diagram.svg)

 ### 1.7 Other Relevant Remarks
+* The client must be able to schedule a visit to a property, but the visit must be accepted by the Agent of the property.